ni/automotive-camera-module-reference/docs/reference/gettingstartedexample/gse-debug-guide.md

 ![GPIO Write Bool](../../images/PXIe-148X-GPIO-Write-Bool.PNG)

-Aditionally the host will check certain statuses that can give you clues about how or why an error occured.
+Additionally the host will check certain statuses that can give you clues about how or why an error occurred.
 The Acquisition and Generation states are queried and will display "Error" if something has gone wrong.

 ![Generation Check State](../../images/PXIe-148X-Gen-Check-State.PNG)